maxxyryo/BinanceGridTrader/README.md

 - [x] Create limit buy order grid for specific market under set conditions (Grid level distance, grid count,etc.) equally distributed.
   - [x] Grids are created on bot startup if no previous grids in database founds
+  - [X Grids are created based on market manager.
+If RSI of 15 minute candle is less that N than grid will be deployed
 - [x] Monitors grid orders and once purchase is done, it automatically sets the sell limits based on setup parameters
 - [x] Monitors limit sell orders
 - [x] Activities stored in Mongo Database collections for tracking